astropy/photutils/docs/epsf.rst

 To begin, we must first define a sample of stars used to build the ePSF.
 Ideally these stars should be bright (high S/N) and isolated to prevent contamination from nearby stars.
-One may use the star-finding tools in Photutils (e.g.  :class:`~photutils.detection.DAOStarFinder` or :class:`~photutils.detection.IRAFStarFinder`) to identify an initial sample of stars.
-However, the step of creating a good sample of stars will also likely require visual inspection and manual selection to ensure stars are sufficiently isolated and of good quality (e.g. no cosmic rays, detector artifacts, etc.).
+One may use the star-finding tools in Photutils (e.g., :class:`~photutils.detection.DAOStarFinder` or :class:`~photutils.detection.IRAFStarFinder`) to identify an initial sample of stars.
+However, the step of creating a good sample of stars will also likely require visual inspection and manual selection to ensure stars are sufficiently isolated and of good quality (e.g., no cosmic rays, detector artifacts, etc.).

 Let's start by loading a simulated HST/WFC3 image in the F160W band::